callumhardy/Stretched/README.md

 	var element = $('#container');

-	element.stretchED(args);
+	element.stretched(args);

-After stretchED has run it will have wrapped the image in a `div` with the class 'stretcher'.
+After stretched has run it will have wrapped the image in a `div` with the class 'stretcher'.
 Both the 'stretcher' and image will have several inline CSS styles applied

 **element**